 In Republican Party of Minnesota v.
-White, 536 U.S. 765 (2002), the Supreme Court held that rules of judicial conduct that limited what judicial candidates could say during electoral campaigns violated the First Amendment.
-Thus judicial candidates are now able to discuss more widely the controversial issues on which they might rule.
+White, 536 U.S. 765 (2002), the Supreme Court held that rules of judicial conduct limiting what judicial candidates could say during electoral campaigns violated the First Amendment.
+Thus, judicial candidates are now able to discuss more widely the controversial issues on which they might rule.

 A few years later, the Eighth Circuit Court of Appeals used similar reasoning in Republican Party of Minnesota v.
 White (2005), and held that the affiliation and solicitation rules also violated the First Amendment.
 Faced with the courts’ decisions in these cases, several lower courts struck down similar state restrictions.